learn-co-curriculum/dsc-project-template/README.md

 4. Rename the template readme you've been working in by running `git mv TEMPLATE_README.md README.md`

-### Submitting Your Project
+### Submit Your Project

-To submit your project, please follow the instructions in the "Project Requirements & Submission" page in the Milestones course.
+To submit your project, please follow the instructions in the "Project Submission & Review" page in the Milestones course.

 ***
 ### Notes